tvanier/peeps/README.md

 # peeps
 [![Build Status](https://travis-ci.org/tvanier/peeps.png?branch=master)](https://travis-ci.org/tvanier/peeps)

-A streaming REST API to access contact information, built with Strata http://stratajs.org
+A streaming REST API to access contact information, built with Koa http://koajs.org
 peeps allows to access contact resources (such as a directory) via a simple REST API.
 Contact properties (name, email, address ...) are fully configurable.
 Some use cases:
 - predictive search (by display name for example)
 - data synchronization

 peeps is 100% JavaScript, it supports LDAP sources for now, thanks to the awesome http://ldapjs.org
-Tested with node 0.10 and a directory of more than 60K entries.
+Tested with node >= 0.11.13 and a directory of more than 60K entries.

 ## API